Outcome-Driven Reinforcement Learning via Variational Inference: Outcome-Driven Reinforcement Learning

-To derive a variational objective amenable to optimization via off-policy learning, we need to show that the variational objective in~\Cref{eq:gc_elbo_upper} can be expressed in the form of~\Cref{eq:recursive-q-def}.
-To do so, we consider a variational family $\calQ_{T}$ of variational distributions $q_{T}$ parameterized by

-with Bernoulli random variables $\Delta_{t}$ denoting the event of ``reaching $\bg$ at time $t$ given that $\bg$ has not yet been reached by time \mbox{$t-1$}.''
-With this variational distribution, we can now express a tractable variational bound on the objective in~\Cref{eq:gc_kl_minimization} that is amenable to off-policy optimization: \begin{theorem}[Outcome-Driven Variational Inference] Let $q_{T}(t)$ and \mbox{$q_{\trajnoso_{0:t}}(\trajnoso_{0:t} \vbar t, \bs_{0})$} be as defined before, and define
+with Bernoulli random variables $\Delta_{t}$ denoting the event of ``reaching $\bg$ at time $t$ given that $\bg$ has not yet been reached by time \mbox{$t-1$},'' we can equivalently express the variational problem in~\Cref{eq:gc_kl_minimization} in a way that is tractable and amenable to off-policy optimization: \begin{theorem} Let $q_{T}(t)$ and \mbox{$q_{\Trajnoso_{0:T} | T, \bS_{0}}(\trajnoso_{0:t} \vbar t, \bs_{0})$} be as defined before, and define

 Then given any initial state $\bs_{0}$ and outcome $\bg$,